 Subsidy scheme available to accelerate innovations on Smart Energy Systems

-In order to realise the goals from the Rotterdam Climate Agreement and the Roadmap Next Economy, the municipality of Rotterdam aims to accelerate the rollout and upscaling of the commercial applications of Smart Energy Systems (SES).
-The final round to apply for the subsidy closed on June 3rd 2022.
-Keep an eye out on the website for possible new openings.
+In order to realize the goals of the Rotterdam Climate Agreement and the Roadmap Next Economy, the municipality of Rotterdam aims to accelerate the rollout and upscaling of the commercial applications of Smart Energy Systems (SES).
+The round to apply for this subsidy is now open.
+Applicants can apply for a grant until November 10, 2023.

 A new, robust, sustainable, and flexible energy system is of the utmost importance for the city of Rotterdam.
-Realising such a system calls for intelligent networks for the decentralised generating of energy, as well as various digital services and business models to facilitate the decentralised transport and use of energy.
+Realizing such a system calls for intelligent networks for the decentralized generating of energy, as well as various digital services and business models to facilitate the decentralized transport and use of energy.
 Consider, for example, smart initiatives that finetune the balance between supply and demand, initiatives for the temporary storage of energy, or initiatives that prevent congestion.

 More flexible, more efficient, and cheaper

 The new generation of ‘smart energy systems’ connects the supply and demand of energy in a way that is more flexible, more efficient, and cheaper.
 Due to new and innovative revenue models, countless new possibilities arise.

 This includes the possibility for businesses to invest in solar panels on the rooftops of offices or housing corporations.
 Moreover, new trade platforms can arise in which businesses and residents sell their unused energy to local buyers.

 Initiatives to set up energy cooperation between residents also fit within the concept of smart energy systems.
 The same goes for innovations that make the use of energy in the port more sustainable (such as for example the use of green hydrogen).